It captured the imagination of Newport when it was found and sparked a campaign that attracted the support of thousands of people.

 People power saves day as timbers are raised and conserved

-IT WAS the summer of 2002 when timbers of a large ship were found under the spot earmarked for the Riverfront Theatre’s orchestra pit – sparking the impassioned Save our Ship campaign to see it raised.
+IT WAS the summer of 2002 when timbers of a large ship were found under the spot earmarked for the Riverfront Theatre’s orchestra pit – sparking the impassioned Save our Ship campaign to see

 The campaign was so well supported a flood of e-mails were said to have jammed systems at the Assembly and Newport council.